 The neuroscience major is a four-year BS degree based primarily on coursework and research.
 It is designed to provide rigorous preparation for advanced study in a PhD program; medical, dental, or law school; or industry.
-The program provides a broad overview of the field, as well as more advanced training in one of three specialized areas: cognitive, cellular and molecular, or systems neuroscience.
+The program provides a broad overview of the field, as well as more advanced training in one of four specialized areas: cellular and molecular, cognitive, computational, or systems neuroscience.
 Degree requirements are essentially the same for each concentration, except that the specific advanced courses and the nature of the laboratory research will reflect the student’s area of concentration.

 To fulfill the program mission and objectives, undergraduates at Johns Hopkins who complete the neuroscience major should: